AndrewArocha/Workout-tracker/README.md

-This is just a personal project, that I'm using to keep track of my protein and workout routines.
-Everyone is free to use it as they please.
+Personal project, that I'm using to keep track of my diet and workout routines.

+Made using HTML, CSS and vanilla Javascript.

 # [Workout Tracker](https://andrewarocha.github.io/Workout-tracker/)